 Polly is a Lexington native, graduating from The Lexington School, Henry Clay High School, and the University of Kentucky.
 She received her B.A. from UK in International Business/Marketing.

 Polly lives in Lexington with her husband Brack.
 She has two sons currently in college.

-Polly joined the Sister Cities Commission in June, 2014.
+Polly was reappointed to the Sister Cities Commission in January of 2018.

 Mary Quinn Ramer is the President of VisitLEX (formerly the Lexington Convention and Visitor’s Bureau).
 Prior to her position as president, she was the Vice President of Marketing from August 2007-December 2014.

 Mary Quinn is a graduate of Centre College in Danville, KY.
 She received her BA in history and French and was a member of Phi Beta Kappa.

 In 2006, Mary Quinn received the Kentucky Travel Industry Association’s Rookie of the Year award.

 Since she began at VisitLEX in 2007, Mary Quinn has led the Bureau through a complete rebranding effort with an internationally acclaimed design firm.
 She also developed and managed all Bureau initiatives during the Alltech FEI World Equestrian Games, including the oversight of 15 satellite visitor centers and media services/relations at the Games media village.
 Mary Quinn was part of opening a new visitor center in the heart of downtown Lexington.
 She also garnered “Best of Show” at the Kentucky Travel Industry Association’s Traverse Awards for the Beyond Grits initiative and was selected for the 2015 Breeder’s Cup Host Committee.